 Before applying bacitracin or Neosporin (if you’re sure the person isn’t allergic), it’s necessary to clean and sterilize wounds.
 The first method for doing so is through a simple application of water over the wound to clean out dirt and bacteria.

-Antiseptic wipes are a good way to follow up that initial rinse.
+Antiseptic wipes are a good way to follow up on that initial rinse.
 The most common active ingredient in antiseptic wipes is benzalkonium chloride.

 9. Pain Relief Medication